Electoral system: Recent reform efforts

-A new push for electoral reform occurred in the 1990s, when proposals were made to replace plurality voting in governmental elections with other methods.
-New Zealand adopted mixed-member proportional representation for the 1996 general elections, having been approved in a 1993 referendum.
-After plurality voting was a factor in the contested results of the 2000 presidential elections in the United States, various municipalities in the United States have begun to adopt instant-runoff voting.
+A new push for electoral reform occurred in the 1990s and early 2000s.
+Proposals were made to replace plurality-based systems in government elections with other methods.
+New Zealand adopted mixed-member proportional representation for the 1996 general elections, it having been approved by referendums in 1990 and 1993.
+Bulgaria, Romania, Czechia, Slovakia, Poland, Federal Republic of Yugoslavia and Bosnia-Herzegovina also adopted PR in the 1990s.

+After many states' electoral college caucus was determined by only a minority of state voters in the contested 2000 presidential elections in the United States, several municipalities adopted instant-runoff voting.
 In 2020 a referendum adopting approval voting in St. Louis passed with 70% support.
+However, a Massachusetts referendum the same year on whether or not to use instant-runoff voting to elect most state representatives was defeated by a 10-point margin.

-In Canada, three separate referendums on the single transferable vote have been held but producing no reform (in 2005, 2009, and 2018).
-The 2020 Massachusetts Question 2, which attempted to expand instant-runoff voting into Massachusetts, was defeated by a 10-point margin.
+In Canada, three separate referendums on adoption of single transferable vote or other PR electoral system were held since 2004 but producing no reform (in 2005 (when a majority of voters voted for change), 2009, and 2018).

 In the United Kingdom, a 2011 referendum on IRV saw the proposal rejected by a two-to-one margin.